cedricmeleard/demo-organizer/README.md

-You need to connect using google account, then there is 2 pages you can access. by default server start listening on port 81 (see index.js) then my google code config is set for a callback url on localhost:81 to, those things needs to be change with your own values
+You need to connect using google account, then there is 2 pages you can access. by default server start listening on port 81 (see index.js) then my google code config is set for a callback url on localhost:81 to, those things needs to be changed with your own values in app/js/config.js

 ### http://localhost:81/home
 root access, where you can see item and modify them